Critsson/critsson/README.md

 <h1 align="center">Hello there 👋, I'm Chris</h1>
-<h3 align="center">💡 I am a self-taught full-stack developer learning the mighty ways of the programmer!</h3>
+<h3 align="center">💡 I am a full-stack software engineer learning the mighty ways of the web!</h3>

 - 👨‍💻 You can check out all of my projects <a href="https://www.chrisgao.dev" target="_blank">here!</a>